ahenrij/rails-issues/README.md

 $ copy .env.example .env
 ```

-Run data extractor
+Run data extractor with this command.
-It outputs the raw.pickle file in data directory
+It outputs raw.pickle file in the data directory
 ```shell
 $ poetry run src/extractor.py
 ```